You have returned to the top of the page and may restart browsing.

 Going through a difficult time and want to talk to a PEER Supporter?

 Struggling academically?
 Feeling overwhelmed and isolated?
 Needing someone to talk to who understands the stress of medical school?
 PEER Supporters are ready to offer support and provide information to on-campus resources that may be useful for you.
-Fill out the form below and one of our PEERS team members will get back to you soon (no later than the next business day).
+To connect with a PEER Supporter, make an appointment in Navigate South with one of our team members.
 Remember everything you tell us is respected as private to the extent possible of putting health and safety of students first.
 See the list of biographies for the PEER Supporters below.

 Benefits